Token Erasure as a Footprint of Implicit Vocabulary Items in LLMs

 How to cite

-This work is currently under review.
+This work will be presented at EMNLP 2024.
 It can be cited as follows:

 bibliography